RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 - [sb_rbac.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift/sb_rbac.yaml)

-    If you’re deploying a service broker, also apply the sb_rbac.yaml file.
+    If you deploy a service broker, also apply the sb_rbac.yaml file.
 The sb_rbac (Service Broker Role-Based Access Control) yaml defines the access permissions of the Redis Enterprise Service Broker.

-    We strongly recommend **not** changing anything in this yaml file.

-    To apply it, run:
+    {{% warning %}}
+Changes to this file can cause unexpected results.
+    {{% /warning %}}

+    - Apply the yaml file with:

     ```src
     kubectl apply -f sb_rbac.yaml
     ```

-    You should receive the following response:
+    The command returns a confirmation response such as:

     ```src
     clusterrole.rbac.authorization.k8s.io/redis-enterprise-operator-sb configured